geo-ant/blog/_posts/2024-07-14-rust-address-sanitizer-with-c.md

 This has a build-dependency on the [cmake](https://crates.io/crates/cmake) crate, just because that is how I like to build my C and C++ projects.
-Let's now look at the CMake file for the C project, because that is where we pass the necessary compiler and linker options to build our library with Address Sanitizer enabled.
+Let's now look at the CMake file for the C project, because that is where we pass the necessary compiler and linker flags to build our library with Address Sanitizer enabled.

 # Building Our C Project With (Static) Address Sanitizer